tonikelope/coronapoker/docs/BOTS.md

   with zero aggression) that fires *before* the full sample so the bot stops firing −EV bluffs at a fish during the first orbit.
-- The reads feed both the `winProb` adjustment (§5.2) and **fold equity**: fold equity is zeroed against any live opponent who never folds — checked over the *active* players, not just the last aggressor, so it works even when the bot is first to act and opening a bluff.
+- The reads feed both the `winProb` adjustment (§5.2) and **fold equity**: fold equity is zeroed against any live opponent who never folds, checked over the *active* players, not just the last aggressor, so it works even when the bot is first to act and opening a bluff.